C5H8NNaO4/cv/src/data/descriptions/experience/bechtle/2/en.md

-* Built numerous enterprise-level lotus notes applications.
+- Developed multiple enterprise-level Lotus Notes applications, contributing to the company's software portfolio
-* Acquired proficiency in LotusScript and Lotus Domino / Notes.
+- Gained proficiency in LotusScript and Lotus Domino/Notes, leveraging these skills in software development initiatives
-* Attained experience working in an agile development environment.
+- Acquired valuable experience working within an agile development environment, contributing actively to iterative software development methodologies during the tenure at Bechtle in Freiburg, Germany